Forex.com group includes 3 related companies.

 Forex.com JP - located in Japan, regulated by the Japan Financial Services Agency (JFSA).

-Forex.com is also regulated by the IIROC in Canada.
+Forex.com is also regulated by the IIROC in Canada and the CIMA in the Cayman Islands.

 Be aware, UK and US companies have some significant trading restrictions because of regulatory authorities influence.